-(2) Mr. Chng Hee Kok resigned as the Lead Independent Director on 11 May 2020 and concurrently relinquished his position as the Chairman of the AC and RC and a member of the NC.
+(2) Mr. Er Kwong Wah resigned as the Lead Independent Non- Executive Director on 5 July 2021 and concurrently relinquished his position as the Chairman of the AC and a member of the RC and NC.

-(3) Mr. Chong Ming Jun appointed as Independent Director on 7 August 2020 and concurrently appointed as the Chairman of the NC and RC and Member of the AC
+(3) Mr. Chong Ming Jun appointed as Independent Director on 7 August 2020 and is currently appointed as the Chairman of the NC and RC and Member of the AC.